neondatabase/neon/docs/rfcs/025-generation-numbers.md

   is sent there too.

-To properly complete a timeline create/delete request, we must be sure _after_ the pageserver write to remote storage, that its generation number is still up to date:
+To properly complete a timeline create/delete request, we must be sure _after_ the pageserver writes to remote storage, that its generation number is still up to date:

 - The pageserver can do this by calling into the control plane